vijaymm111097/vijaypython/day1.md

 - It is interpreted language ie it executes the code by line by line ie it coverts python source code in to intermediate code called bytecode and then to native language of specific computert to run it
 - It supoorts object oriented programming by creating object and classes for to build some applications

-# Why Python is so popular now a days?
+# 3.Why Python is so popular now a days?
 - due to its readability, shorter codes and ease of writing
 - python has so many inbuilt function which are frequently using now a days
 - we can run the python source cod ein different operating systems hece it is platform independent

-#  Features of Python
+# 4.Features of Python
 a.
 Interpreted**:
  - There are no separate compilation and execution steps like C and C++, Java
  - Directly run the program from the source code.